-The Proposer must submit information on the attached Cost Form (Attachment 12).
-The Cost Form will be deemed the equivalent of a formal proposal submission under the Public Contract Code 10344.
-Costs shown must reflect the actual costs that will be charged if awarded a Contract under this Solicitation.
+The Proposer must submit information on the attached Cost Form (Attachment 12) and will be deemed the equivalent of a formal Proposal submission under the Public Contract Code 10344.
+Costs shown must reflect the actual costs that will be charged if the Proposer is awarded a contract under this Solicitation.